uniibu/es7lint/README.md

 A Javascript code syntax-fixer using the new features from ES6 and ES7.

 ### Goal
-Why did you made this module, if people can just use Lebab or Prettier?
+Why did you made this module, if people can just use Lebab or Custom-standard?
 - Lebab on its own is pretty nice, but the output formatting is not that readable specially on long arrays/objects.
 - Prettier itself is a beautifier which is used by some bigger companies, but is not a transpiler, it